Albirizzu/oDCM_team8/README.md

 <li>"Ranking": ranking of movie in year of release based on worldwide boxoffice revenue
 <li>"Movie": name of the film
 <li>"Worldwide": amount of worldwide revenue given in US$
-<li>"Domestic": amount of revenues made in the USA given in US$
+<li>"US($)": amount of revenues made in the USA given in US$
-<li>"%-Domestic": percentage of worldwide box office revenues made in the USA
+<li>"%-US": percentage of worldwide box office revenues made in the USA
-<li>"Foreign": amount of revenues made outside the USA given in US$
+<li>"Foreign": amount of revenues made outside the USA given in US$ (scraped data is from US website)
 <li>"%-Foreign": percentage of worldwide box office revenues made outside the USA
 <li>"Rating": IMDb user rating on a scale of 1 to 10
 <li>"Year": release year of the movie